joelmartinez/darksky-csharp/README.md

 darksky-chsharp
 ===============

+**note: this library has been superceded by the [Forecast.io](https://github.com/f0xy/forecast.io-csharp) API.
+You should use that one as it is more up to date.**

 C# API Wrapper for the [DarkSky API](https://developer.darkskyapp.com/).
 Currently supported platforms are: Windows Phone, iOS, and Android via MonoTouch/Mono for Android.

 Usage is very simple: